First lady wears jacket to visit border that reads 'I REALLY DON'T CARE, DO U?'

 News of the first lady's surprise visit made a media splash on the heels of Trump's decision to end family separation with the power of the pen in an executive order.
 During her visit, Mrs. Trump toured a children's shelter and attended a briefing on the status of immigrant children.

-Grisham told reporters on the trip that the visit was the first lady's idea, and she planned on visiting before the president signed his executive order.
+Grisham told reporters on the trip that the visit was the first lady's idea, and she planned the visit before the president signed his executive order.

 "She wanted to see everything for herself and children are an important part of her platform," Grisham told the pool.